 Why do face masks cause foggy lenses?

-You know it’s cold outside when you can see your breath before you.
-This reaction results from the warmer air of your breath hitting the cold atmosphere – creating tiny droplets of water that we can see as steam, fog, or mist, whatever you like to call it.
+You know when it’s cold outside, and you can see your breath in front of you, this reaction results from the warmer air of your breath hitting the cold atmosphere – creating tiny droplets of water that we can see as steam, fog, or mist, whatever you like to call it.

 The same principle applies to your lenses.
 Not exclusive to being outside, the lenses are cooler in temperature than your breath hitting them, creating the perfect environment for condensation.
 Your mask pushes that air up when you breathe, where you ordinarily breathe out in front, and so filters up to your lenses, causing fog.
 The droplets of water form on your lenses, distorting your vision, which results in cloudiness, making it hard to see.